 Many of the chair frames will be best suited to a particular weaving material and design, but many are interchangeable.
 For example, the hickory chair below with its rattan reed splint seat, could just as easily been woven with ash or hickory bark splints, too.

-Here are two chair seats each woven in the typical and traditional rush weaving pattern, but using two different materials; hand-twisted cattail leaf rush and man-made pre-twisted paper fibre rope.
+Here are two chair seats, each woven in the typical and traditional rush weaving pattern but using two different materials: hand-twisted cattail leaf rush and man-made pre-twisted paper fibre rope.

-Or you could weave that trapezoidal (wider in the front than in the back), chair seat as in the two samples above, in cotton Shaker tape instead.
-The weaving pattern is in a checkerboard pattern most of the time, but can also be altered using a herringbone patterns and diamonds.
-And believe me, you’ll be hard pressed to choose the colors of cotton or wool tapes because they are endless.
+The weaving pattern is in a checkerboard pattern most of the time, but can also be altered using herringbone patterns and diamonds.
+And believe me; you’ll be hard-pressed to choose the colors of cotton or wool tapes because they are endless.

 The stools, chairs or rockers can also be square, rectangular and even triangular, believe it or not!
 The sky’s the limit, so experiment around a bit when you reweave your chair seat and if you take your chair to a repair person, be sure to ask them what the possibilities are.